mikaelvesavuori/figmagic/README.md

 ## PSA: Version `4.3.0` introduces new handling of trashed/replaced files

 Previous versions in the 4.0 series have been using [`trash`](https://github.com/sindresorhus/trash) to handle files that need to be replaced.
-In `4.3.0` this is no longer the case, and there is now instead a configuration choice you can make to adapt to your needs.
+In `4.3.0` this is no longer the case.

 Any deleted files are now permanently destroyed by the Node native `fs` module.